omaraziz-star/farm-climate-twin/README.md

 4. **Delta method:** future farm climate = real POWER baseline + each model's own change, so the two datasets' biases do not mix.
 5. **Twin match:** rank candidate regions by standardized climate distance per model and scenario; test stability with a second weighting scheme.
 6. **Yield validation:** join daily NASA POWER climate to real USDA NASS county yields (wheat, sorghum, soybeans, corn; 2005-2024) for Reno and Garfield (Enid) counties.
 Test whether climate stress correlates with yield, whether that relationship agrees across the twin pair, and how much a diversified crop mix reduces yield volatility versus single crops.
-7. Planned: Tableau dashboard, one-page case study.
+7. **Dashboard and case study:** results laid out in an interactive Tableau dashboard and a one-page case study (links above).

 ## Status
 | Phase | Status |